Helios (spacecraft): Flux-gate magnetometer 2

 Measures variations of the field strength and direction of low frequency magnetic fields in the Sol environment.
 Developed by the Goddard Space Flight Center of NASA; measures variations of the three-vector components of solar wind and its magnetic field with an accuracy to within 0.1 nT at about 25 nT, within 0.3 nT at about 75 nT, and within 0.9 nT at an intensity of 225 nT.

 Search coil magnetometer

 The search coil magnetometer complements the flux-gate magnetometer by measuring the magnetic fields between 0 and 3 kHz.
 Also developed by the University of Braunschweig, it detects fluctuations in the magnetic field in the 5 Hz to 3000 Hz range.
 The spectral resolution is performed on the probe's rotation axis.

 Plasma wave investigation

-The Plasma Wave Investigation developed by the University of Iowa uses two 15 m antennas forming an elecric dipole for the study of electrostatic and electromagnetic waves in the solar wind plasma in frequencies between 10 Hz and 3 MHz.
+The Plasma Wave Investigation developed by the University of Iowa uses two 15 m antennas forming an electric dipole for the study of electrostatic and electromagnetic waves in the solar wind plasma in frequencies between 10 Hz and 3 MHz.